A look at four storms from one brutal hurricane season

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-This hurricane season has battered the Atlantic and Caribbean with several brutal storms.
-Though their fury has passed, there are hundreds of thousands of people still feeling the effects.
+As the 2017 hurricane season comes to a close, parts of the Gulf Coast and the Caribbean are still healing from a series of devastating storms.
 Here's a look at how Hurricanes Harvey, Irma, Maria, and the most recent storm to threaten the area, Hurricane Nate, impacted the United States.

-It's also important to remember that these storms have hit certain areas repeatedly.
-South Texas was devastated by Harvey's floods, and cities in south Florida were heavily damaged by Irma, but areas in the Caribbean like Puerto Rico and the Dominican Republic have been hit hard by multiple storms.
-Louisiana and other Gulf Coast states have also had to deal with multiple landfalls in the last two months.
+It's important to remember that these storms have hit certain places repeatedly.
+Areas in the Caribbean, like Puerto Rico and the Dominican Republic, were hit hard by several storms, while Louisiana and other Gulf Coast states faced multiple landfalls in August and September.

 Hurricane Harvey

-Hurricane Harvey's three lingering US landfalls brought record rainfall to parts of south Texas and Louisiana at the end of August, burying the region in 27 trillion gallons of rain.
+Hurricane Harvey's three lingering US landfalls brought record rain to parts of south Texas and Louisiana at the end of August, burying the region in 27 trillion gallons of rainwater.

 Maximum strength: Category 4, with 120 mph winds